Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Competitive MCAT scores in the 50th percentile or higher

-Admissions Statistics:The average cumulative GPA for LECOM’s most recent incoming class was 3.2.
-The average MCAT score was 503.
-Their acceptance rate is approximately 6.1%.
+Admissions Statistics:The median cumulative GPA for LECOM’s most recent incoming class is 3.2.
+The median MCAT score is 502.
+The acceptance rate is 6%.

 13. Liberty University College of Osteopathic Medicine (LUCOM)